rel0aded/ansible-role-rocket-pool/README.md

 Additionally, integrates the work of [jclapis' Rocket Pool Raspberry Pi Guide](https://github.com/jclapis/rp-pi-guide) for various optimisations, as well as [YorickDowne's Prometheus/Grafana Docker stack](https://github.com/yorickdowne/grafana-for-rpool) for monitoring.

-Prometheus access is available at http://\<HOST-IP\>:3000 with the credentials `admin:admin`, which should be changed to something secure on first login.
+If the `monitoring` variable is set to true, Prometheus access will be available at http://\<HOST-IP\>:3000 with the credentials `admin:admin` after completion (these should be changed to something secure on first login).
 Pre-configured dashboards are available; however, Nimbus and Teku are currently not supported as data sources.

 Requirements
 ------------